dmweis/dmweis.github.io/index.md

 _This website isn't being actively maintained anymore._

 I am a software engineers originally from Slovakia.
-Currently I am living in UK working on self-driving cars.
+Currently living in New York working on humanoid robots.

 If you are interested in some of my projects I recommend that you check out my [GitHub](https://github.com/dmweis)